The Graduate: Critical response

 The Graduate was met with generally positive reviews from critics upon its release.
 A.D.
 Murphy of Variety and Roger Ebert of the Chicago Sun-Times praised the film, with Murphy describing it as a "delightful satirical comedy drama", and Ebert claiming it was the "funniest American comedy of the year".

-However, Life critic Richard Schickel felt the film "starts out to satirize the alienated spirit of modern youth, does so with uncommon brilliance for its first half, but ends up selling out to the very spirit its creators intended to make fun of...
+Life critic Richard Schickel felt the film "starts out to satirize the alienated spirit of modern youth, does so with uncommon brilliance for its first half, but ends up selling out to the very spirit its creators intended to make fun of...
 It's a shame – they were halfway to something wonderful when they skidded on a patch of greasy kid stuff."

 Pauline Kael wondered, "How could you convince them [younger viewers] that a movie that sells innocence is a very commercial piece of work when they're so clearly in the market to buy innocence?"
-Kael goes on to say that the fundamental problem with the film is in its attempt to "only succeed."
-Kael posited that the succcess of the film was "sociological;" that it was based on youth being emotionally manipulable.
+Kael goes on to say that the fundamental problem with the film is in its attempt to "only succeed".
+Kael posited that the success of the film was "sociological", that it was based on youth being emotionally manipulatable.

 Critics continue to praise the film, if not always with the same ardor.
-For the film's thirtieth anniversary reissue, Ebert retracted some of his previous praise for it, noting that he felt its time had passed, and that he now had more sympathy for Mrs. Robinson than for Benjamin (whom he considered "an insufferable creep"), viewing one's sympathy for Mrs. Robinson and disdainful attitude toward Ben as a function of aging and wisdom.
+For the film's thirtieth anniversary reissue, Ebert retracted some of his previous praise for it, noting that he felt its time had passed, and that he now had more sympathy for Mrs. Robinson than for Benjamin (whom he considered "an insufferable creep") viewing one's sympathy for Mrs. Robinson and disdainful attitude toward Ben as a function of aging and wisdom.

-He, along with Gene Siskel, gave the film a positive, if unenthusiastic review on the television program Siskel & Ebert.
-Furthermore, the film's rating in the American Film Institute list of the greatest American films fell from seventh in 1997 to 17th in the 2007 update.
-Lang Thompson, however, argued that "it really hasn't dated much".
+He and Gene Siskel gave the film a positive review on the television program Siskel & Ebert.
+The film's rating in the American Film Institute list of the greatest American films fell from seventh in 1997 to 17th in the 2007 update.
+Lang Thompson argued that "it really hasn't dated much".

-Review aggregator Rotten Tomatoes gives the film an approval rating of 86% based on 87 reviews, with an average rating of 8.90/10.
-The site's consensus reads: "The music, the performances, the precision in capturing the post-college malaise – The Graduates coming-of-age story is indeed one for the ages."
+Review aggregator Rotten Tomatoes gives the film an approval rating of 87% based on 94 reviews, with an average rating of 9.10/10.
+The site's consensus reads: "The music, the performances, the precision in capturing the post-college malaise – The Graduates coming-of-age story is indeed one for the ages".
 On the similar website, Metacritic, the film holds a score of 83 out of 100, based on 19 critics, indicating "universal acclaim".